Andrei25i/Movies-App/README.md

 ```

 ## Usage
-1. To use the app, run the command:
+1. To start the app, run the command:
 ```bash
 npm run dev
 ```